Young Trump Staffers In D.C. Can't Find Dates Because People Hate Them, And Twitter Thinks It's Hilarious

 Some Twitter users questioned why Trump supporters simply don’t start their own dating side.
 But as the LGBTQ news site Pink News pointed out, a Trump dating site, called logically enough Trump.dating already exists — but has problems of its own.

-When the site launched, one of the two models on the site’s home page, Barrett Riddleberger, was quickly exposed for, in 1995, being convicted for “taking indecent liberties with a child,” according to WRAL News, after he was arrested for videotaping himself having sex with a 15-year-old girl.
-Riddleberger was 25 years old at the time.
+When the site launched, one of the two models on the site’s home page, Barrett Riddleberger, was quickly exposed for being convicted in 1995 for “taking indecent liberties with a child,” according to WRAL, after he was arrested for videotaping himself having sex with a 15-year-old girl.
+Riddleberger was 25-years-old at the time.

 What, that Trump dating app not working for them?
 Maybe they can make a new app and call it Plenty O'Whitefish.